Last updated: September 16, 2019

 Chlamydia is diagnosed through two simple tests.
 The first is through testing a sample of your urine to determine if the chlamydia trachomatis bacteria is present.

-Secondly, your doctor will get a swab sample to further test for the bacteria.
+Secondly, your doctor may get a swab sample to further test for the bacteria.
 For women, a swab will be taken of the cervix and can often be done during a routine pap smear.
+In most cases, only the urine test is performed.

 For men a swab will be inserted in the tip of the penis.
 If it is believed that the anus is affected, it may be swabbed.